LairdCP/lwm2m_python_client/README.md

 # Usage

-## Installation
-To install the client on an IG60, simply copy this source tree to the local filesystem on an IG60 running Laird Linux; e.g.:

-    scp -r * root@192.168.1.10:/root

 ## Running The Client

-Run ``python ig60_lwm2m_client.py --help`` command to display the command-line options available.
+The IG60 LwM2M Python client is pre-installed on the IG60LLSD image.
+There also exists a help script that manages the client lifecycle by copying the client to a writeable location (on first boot), and copying an updated client when the client has been updated (see Object 9, below).
+Run the helper script with the ``--help`` option to see all available command line arguments:

+    ig60_lwm2m2_client.sh --help

-For example, to connect an IG60 as client named "my-ig60" with a local IP address of 192.168.1.10 to an LWM2M server running on 192.168.1.2
+For example, to connect an IG60 as client named "my-ig60" to connect an LWM2M server running on 192.168.1.2 and port 5684:

-    python ig60_lwm2m_client.py -a 192.168.1.10 -p 5682 -s 192.168.1.2 -sp 5684 -e my-ig60
+    ig60_lwm2m2_client.sh --server 192.168.1.2 --server-port 5684 -e my-ig60

-Note that you **must** specify a local address (``--address``) and port (``--port``) to bind the client to; this determines the interface (Ethernet, WLAN, or LTE) that the client will utilize.

 **IMPORTANT:** If the LwM2M client is run behind a firewall (to the server, e.g., to a cloud-based LwM2M service such as Cumulocity), the firewall **must** support UDP NAT traversal ("hole punching"),